emilycastillo395/alphaGal/README.md

 # alphaGal
-Workspace for alphaGal sequence alignment.
+Workspace for Off Target sequence alignment.
 Started 15Apr2026 See notebook.md for troubleshooting.